umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ![View all projects](images/Umbraco-cloud-dashboard.png)

-The projects dashboard gives an overview of all your projects, their environments, usage for each project, which plans it's on, and whether it's a baseline or baseline-child project.
+The projects dashboard gives an overview of all your projects.

+You can see environments, usage for each project, which plans it's on, and whether it's a baseline or baseline-child project.

 In the top-right corner of the Cloud Portal, you will find: